Trevor Skerrett: Playing career

-Wakefield Trinity Career
+Wakefield Trinity career

 Hailing from the Belle Isle area of Leeds, Trevor played for Bisons Sports ARL before signing for Wakefield Trinity, as a 20-year-old, in August 1974.
-He débuted within a few weeks, coming off the substitutes bench in a 12-12 home draw with Castleford.
-In only his seventh Trinity game, he was in the line up for the 1974 Yorkshire Cup Final, only to suffer defeat by second division, Hull Kingston Rovers, 13-16 at Headingley.
-Six months later, after a great cup run, Trinity and Trevor were one-step away from Wembley after a 7-13 defeat by Widnes in the RL Challenge Cup semi-final.
+He débuted within a few weeks, coming off the substitutes bench in a 12–12 home draw with Castleford.
+In only his seventh Trinity game, he was in the line up for the 1974 Yorkshire Cup Final, only to suffer defeat by second division, Hull Kingston Rovers, 13–16 at Headingley, Leeds on 26 October 1974.
+Six months later, after a great cup run, Trinity and Trevor were one-step away from Wembley after a 7–13 defeat by Widnes in the Challenge Cup semi-final.

 In 1977 he appeared for Great Britain under 24s against France, at Hull and a year later he represented Wales against Australia at Swansea, Trevor qualifying for the Welsh through grandparents.
 His displays for Trinity and two more appearances for Wales, in 1979, got him noticed and the likeable Skerrett deservedly earned a place on the 1979 Great Britain touring squad to Australia.
 Prior to the tour, he achieved an ambition of playing at Wembley as Trinity lost to Widnes in the RL Challenge Cup Final, earning great praise with a man of the match performance in the 9-7 semi-final victory over St. Helens.

 ‘Down Under’, Trevor was one of the few players to impress and made his GB début in the first test against Australia at Lang Park, Brisbane.
 He gained four caps on the tour, playing in the second test at the SCG in Sydney and the second and third tests against New Zealand and Christchurch and Auckland.
 He played another twelve games on the tour.
 A fourth Welsh cap followed in January 1980, but within a few months he was transferred to Hull for a record £40,000 fee.

 Trevor Skerrett earned a reputation of being one of the hardest forwards in the game in his day, as well as one of the fairest and most well respected.
 He played 203 Trinity first team games in his six seasons, scoring twenty six tries, and remains one of only eight Trinity forwards to take on the might of the Australian pack in test matches and one of only two in the last 47 years.